 Paint-on cuticle remover, which can be purchased in the cosmetics area of most drugstores, may also be used to remove ink stains from leather.
 Apply a thick coating of a cuticle remover with a non-oil-based solution over the discoloration.
 Allow it to soak in for up to 24 hours before removing with a white rag to reveal ink-free leather.

 Because there are leather-specific ink removers, some leather-loving chemist somewhere has little children.
 To be cautious, you should always get some leather ink remover when purchasing leather items.
 It’s known as 20/20 vision.
-The benefit of using leather cleaning is that it hydrates and gives a protective coating to your leather items, making them last longer.
-Always follow the manufacturer’s directions on the label before using any cleaning.
+The benefit of needing leather cleaning is that it hydrates and gives a protective coating to your leather items, making them last longer.
+Always follow the manufacturer’s directions on the label before needing any cleaning.
 If you don’t have a leather cleaner, try one of these alternative ink removal methods.

 Take It to a Dry Cleaner

 If everything else has failed you and you’re prepared to pay to get your leather purse or sofa back in perfect shape, a trip to the dry cleaners could be in order.
 Dry cleaners have a far larger arsenal of equipment and methods for removing pen ink from leather, as well as access to more strong cleaning chemicals.

 If you decide to take your leather to dry cleaning, always do your homework and select a trustworthy company.
 Also, before handing your leather to the cleaning crew, make sure to tell them of any specific care recommendations.

 After you’ve removed the stain, use a leather protector to prevent future stains.
 After all, it doesn’t take a ballpoint pen to destroy leather—a single drop of water on exposed leather may ruin it.